Genesis5500/DeckPSPlusInstaller/README.md

 **Things to Note**
 1. You may have to sign in twice, not sure the reasoning for this
-2. Once started, controller support should look like a Console & Controller icon in the top right hand corner of the sceen
+2. Once started, controller support should look like a TV & Controller icon in the top right hand corner of the sceen
 3. Keep clicking this using the touchpad until it responds, full-screen may work as well this way

 **Huge Shoutout to https://www.youtube.com/@SteamDeckGaming & the creators of Lutris for making this possible!**